 Julie Price guided many colleagues to set up INUK member innocence projects in their universities, adapted the INUK protocols from the Clinical Legal Education Organisations’ (CLEO) protocols for ‘live client work’ in universities and helped to devise and organise the training conferences when she was INUK coordinator between 2005-2010.

 Aneurin (Nye) Morgan Lewis, undertook a range of tasks with INUK from its establishment.
 He was a constant source of information and ideas from his wealth of experiences from the creation, expansion and overall management of INUK.

 We cannot overstate our gratitude to Gabe, Julie and Nye for the dedication, creativity and personal investments that they each made.
 They can rightly claim that INUK’s legacy of creating a national network of innocence projects in the UK is in no small part down to them and their efforts too.

 We also want to express our thanks and gratitude to Mark Hughes, Director, MCH – Positive Impact, for his training and general mentoring that helped us to clarify INUK’s goals and how they might best be achieved.
 This really helped us to understand that ideas alone are not enough and that sustainability strategies and a clear management plan is key to the success of any project or enterprise.

-Others who at various times helped with the running of INUK at Bristol University and to whom we are most thankful are:
+Others who at various times helped with the running of INUK at Bristol University or with casework and to whom we are most thankful are:

 Caroline Andrews (Finance)

-Pat Hammond, Jackie Nichols and Jennifer Sadler (Secretary)
+Pat Hammond, Jackie Nichols, Aine Kervick and Jennifer Sadler (Secretary)